Maxim Viktorov: Legislative and advisory activities

 He participated in the drafting of legislation relating to the amendment of existing legislation with a view to countering and preventing unlawful seizure of property complexes.
 He is an author of a number of analytical materials, reflecting trends in crime in the area of abuse of insider information, manipulation of prices in the organized market, crime in the area of corporate governance.
 Legal Research Group under the leadership of Viktorov provides an international expertise, including with experts from Harvard University, and organized interaction Investigative Committee of the Russian Interior Ministry with the representatives of the U.S. Federal Bureau of Investigation.

 Awards and commendations

 He was awarded the medal "for military cooperation", the medal "In commemoration of the 850th anniversary of Moscow", the other state and public awards and awards from foreign countries.
 He has Russian FSB commendations.

 Collecting

 Viktorov possesses Russia's largest private collection of unique musical instruments including Alessandro Gagliano, Carlo Tononi, Jacob Steiner, Carlo Bergonzi, Antonio Stradivari, Giuseppe Guarneri Del Gesu's violins.

+Union Magazine vs OCCRP

+From June 20 to 22, 2023, information concerning Maxim Viktorov and his companies was disseminated in more than 100 media outlets worldwide, referencing the Russian-language website "Important Stories" (which is not a media outlet) and OCCRP.

+In July 2023, Union Magazine, owned by the Investment Programs Foundation, released a film about OCCRP's operational methods, legal violations, and breaches of journalistic principles (established under the auspices of UNESCO and the International Federation of Journalists).
+The film refuted the claims made in the publications and accused the Russian-language website "Important Stories" and OCCRP of spreading false information and inciting hatred.

+At the same time, the Investment Programs Foundation changed the profile of Union Magazine, which has since specialized in investigations against individuals operating under the guise of journalists or media, while violating human rights and not adhering to widely accepted international journalistic principles and standards.

+In the film, a manifesto of Union Magazine was essentially stated:

+Cultural differences represent one of the global civilizational threats.
+The unity and peaceful coexistence of humanity are largely based on universally recognized norms and principles of international law, including those enshrined in the UN Charter and the Universal Declaration of Human Rights.

+There are individuals and groups who, disregarding universal and industry norms, claim the right to have the final word in defining ultimate judgments that claim to be the truth.

+For them, it is acceptable to manipulate public opinion, abuse public space, influence government bodies and other public institutions, incite hatred, cause material damage, and drive wedges into already complex contradictions between people and states.

+Such individuals and groups should be identified, and their illegal activities should be suppressed.